-Las Vegas airport traffic dips in July, drop in visitors projected for Labor Day
+Las Vegas airport traffic dips in July, as visitor drop projected for Labor Day weekend

 Photo: Shutterstock